walrusmcd/wumpus-babylonJS/readme.md

 # Hunt-The-Wumpus BabylonJS Edition

 Hunt-The-Wumpus is a [adventure game invented in 1973](https://en.wikipedia.org/wiki/Hunt_the_Wumpus).
-It is used in high schools as a mentor project to tech computer science to Juniors and Seniors.
+It is used today as a local mentor project in high schools to inspire and showcase what real computer science projects look like to Juniors and Seniors.
+By building a game !

-The mentor project is sponsored by Microsoft, and has details [here](http://aka.ms/wumpus/)
+The mentor project is sponsored by Microsoft, details [here](http://aka.ms/wumpus/).

 This repo is a teaching sample on how to make the game to spec, using Babylon.JS